clastix/kamaji/docs/content/getting-started.md

 - CNI module installed, eg. [Calico](https://github.com/projectcalico/calico), [Cilium](https://github.com/cilium/cilium).
 - CSI module installed with a Storage Class for the Tenant datastores.
 Local Persistent Volumes are an option.
-- Support for LoadBalancer service type, eg. [MetalLB](https://metallb.universe.tf/), or alternatively, an Ingress Controller, eg. [ingress-nginx](https://github.com/kubernetes/ingress-nginx), [haproxy](https://github.com/haproxytech/kubernetes-ingress).
+- Support for LoadBalancer service type, eg. [MetalLB](https://metallb.universe.tf/), or a Cloud based controller.
 - Optionally, a Monitoring Stack installed, eg. [Prometheus](https://github.com/prometheus-community).

 Make sure you have a `kubeconfig` file with admin permissions on the cluster you want to turn into Kamaji Admin Cluster and check you can access: